CapVeri vs. Property Accounting Software: CAM Reconciliation Layer vs. General Accounting

 Does CapVeri replace property accounting software like Sage or QuickBooks?

-No. CapVeri sits on top of your existing accounting software.
-Your ERP remains your system of record for GL, AP, and AR.
-CapVeri ingests your GL export and performs the CAM-specific calculations — gross-up, cap enforcement, pro-rata — that general accounting software was not designed to do.
+No. CapVeri is not an accounting system — it is a reconciliation verification layer that sits on top of your existing accounting software.
+Your ERP (Sage, QuickBooks, Rent Manager, Entrata, Yardi, MRI) remains your system of record for GL, AP, and AR.
+CapVeri ingests your GL export as a CSV and performs the CAM-specific calculations — gross-up, cap enforcement, pro-rata allocation — that general accounting software was not designed to do.

 Why can't my property accounting software handle CAM reconciliation?

-General accounting software is built for breadth — GL, AP, AR, reporting.
-CAM reconciliation requires depth — BOMA 2024 gross-up, per-tenant caps, cumulative cap banking, base year adjustments, and pro-rata with mid-year changes.
-Most platforms offer basic recovery billing but lack the specialized calculation engine for accurate NNN reconciliation.
+General property accounting software is built for breadth — GL management, accounts payable, accounts receivable, financial reporting, and property operations.
+CAM reconciliation requires depth — BOMA 2024 gross-up calculations, per-tenant expense cap enforcement, cumulative cap banking, base year adjustments for new services, and pro-rata allocation with mid-year occupancy changes.
+Most accounting platforms offer basic recovery billing but lack the specialized calculation engine needed for accurate NNN reconciliation.

 How does CapVeri integrate with my existing accounting software?